 If you're a client of another law firm:

-We will receive your personal data from your solicitor.
+We will receive your personal data from your solicitor or from our client.

 Data we receive from third parties